-Our business
+Our Business

 The Bank's primary activity is the provision of credit on a secured basis in niche markets within the United Kingdom.
-The Bank provides short to medium-term property loans for both the development of residential dwellings, the bridging of completed properties and property portfolios, as well as a regulated mortgage products.
-The Bank finances plant, machinery and wheeled assets to small and medium sized enterprises ("SMEs") and individuals.
-All of the lending activities are funded by the Bank's capital base, from funds raised via a range of fixed and notice period deposit products to individuals and SMEs and from the Bank of England's Term Funding Scheme with additional incentives for SMEs (TFSME).
+The Bank provides short to medium-term property loans for both the development of residential dwellings, the bridging of completed properties and property portfolios, as well as a regulated second charge mortgage product.
+The Bank finances plant, machinery and wheeled assets to small and medium sized enterprises ("SMEs") and short-term working capital financing solutions to the professional services sector.
+All of the lending activities are funded by the Bank's capital base and the provision of a range of fixed and notice period deposit products to individuals and SMEs.